- Learning Objectives

 Problem sets are programming assignments that allow you to implement each week’s concepts in code.

-Quizzes are short assignments due after each lecture that allow you to apply each week’s concepts to new problems.
+Quizzes are short checks for understanding due after lectures.
+The intent of each quiz is to help you apply each week’s concepts to new problems.
 Each quiz is open-book: you may use any and all non-human resources during a quiz, but the only humans to whom you may turn for help or from whom you may receive help are the course’s heads.
+Quizzes are released at the start of lecture so that you can work on them as a concurrent guide to the lecture’s concepts and as a reflection on what you’ve learned from the lecture.

 The test is opportunity to synthesize concepts across weeks and solve new problems based on lessons learned.
 The test is open-book: you may use any and all non-human resources during the test, but the only humans to whom you may turn for help or from whom you may receive help are the course’s heads.